Liquid-gas phase behavior of polydisperse dipolar hard-sphere fluid: Extended thermodynamic perturbation theory for central force associating potential: Extended thermodynamic perturbation theory for central force associative potential

-where the lower indices $K$ and $L$ take the values $\underbrace{A,B,C,\ldots}_{M^{_a}}$ and $\underbrace{A,B,C,\ldots}_{M_{b}}$, respectively.
-These values specify splitting of the total associating potential $U_{ass}^{ab}(12)$ into several particular pieces.
-For example in the case of the models utilized by Wertheim \cite{w34} these indices denote off-center attractive sites and in the case of the Mersedes-Benz (MB) type of the models \cite{MB} or cone models \cite{chapman} they stand for the type of the hydrogen bonding arms.
-Hereafter we will refer to these indices as to the site indices, keeping in mind that they may have more general meaning.
+We consider a multicomponent fluid mixture consisting of $n$ species with a number density $\rho=\sum_a^n\rho_a$ at a temperature $T$ ($\beta=1/k_\mathrm{B}T$), where $\rho_a$ is the density of the particles of $a$ species.
+The particles of the species $a$ and $b$ interact via the pair potential $U_{ab}(12)$, which can be written as a sum of the reference $U_\mathrm{ref}^{ab}(12)$ and associative $U_\mathrm{ass}^{ab}(12)$ parts \be U_{ab}(12)=U^{ab}_\mathrm{ref}(12)+U_\mathrm{ass}^{ab}(12), \ee where $1$ and $2$ denote positions and orientations of the particles $1$ and $2$.
+We assume that the associative part of the potential can be represented as a sum of $M_a\times M_b$ terms, i.e. \be U^{ab}_\mathrm{ass}(12)=\sum_{KL}U_{KL}^{ab}(12), \ee where the lower indices $K$ and $L$ take the values $\underbrace{A,B,C,\ldots}_{M^{_a}}$ and $\underbrace{A,B,C,\ldots}_{M_{b}}$, respectively.
+These values specify the splitting of the total associating potential $U_\mathrm{ass}^{ab}(12)$ into several particular pieces.
+For example in the case of the models utilized by Wertheim~\cite{w34} these indices denote off-center attractive sites and in the case of the Mercedes-Benz (MB) type of models~\cite{MB} or cone models~\cite{chapman} they stand for the type of hydrogen bonding arms.
+Hereafter we will refer to these indices as the site indices, keeping in mind that they may have a more general meaning.
 Here $M_a$ and $M_b$ are the number of such sites on the particles of $a$ and $b$ species, respectively.
-According to (\ref{utot}) and (\ref{uass}) Mayer function $f_{ab}(12)$ for the total potential (\ref{utot}) takes the following form:
+According to (\ref{utot}) and (\ref{uass}) the Mayer function $f_{ab}(12)$ for the total potential~(\ref{utot}) takes the following form: \be f_{ab}(12)=f_\mathrm{ref}^{ab}(12)+e_\mathrm{ref}^{ab}(12) \left\{\prod_{KL}\left[1+f^{ab}_{KL}(12)\right]-1\right\}, \ee where we use the usual notation: \be e(12)=\exp{\left[-\beta U(12)\right]}, \qquad f(12)=e(12)-1. \ee